 Download the list of Fast-tracked Assessments: Tranche One projects (PDF, 114 KB)

-For more information on projects included in Tranche Two, download: Fast-tracked Assessments: Tranche Two projects (PDF, 155 KB)
+For all projects included in Tranche Two, download: Fast-tracked Assessments: Tranche Two projects (PDF, 128 KB)